What is Infertility?

 How can endometriosis affect Egg Quality in endometriosis?

-Recent studies have found that women who did not have endometriosis but used donor eggs from women with endometriosis, had a much lower rate of achieving a healthy pregnancy.
+Recent studies have found that women who did not have endometriosis, but used donor eggs from women with endometriosis, had a much lower rate of achieving a healthy pregnancy.
 This study thus suggests that women with endometriosis have a lower egg quality.
 This has been attributed to a detection of cytokines in the peritoneal fluid of patients with endometriosis, which is in fact caused by inflammation.
-The fluid will incase the healthy eggs and can affect them in such a way that they lose their function.
+The fluid will encase the healthy eggs and can affect them in such a way that they lose their function.

 What is the immune component to infertility due to endometriosis?

 Endometriosis has been found to have an immune component that can lead to miscarriages due to excessive inflammation.
 This can cause the body’s own immune system to reject the early implantation of the embryo.
-Therefore it can be very beneficial for a patient to seek an expert in reproductive immunology following any infertility surgical treatment, as they can help correct or strengthen a woman’s immune system in order to increase their chances of having a healthy pregnancy.
+Therefore, it can be very beneficial for a patient to seek an expert in reproductive immunology following any infertility surgical treatment, as they can help correct or strengthen a woman’s immune system in order to increase their chances of having a healthy pregnancy.

 How does endometriosis lead to anatomical distortions that cause infertility?

 The anatomical distortions that can arise from endometriosis can often lead to many pregnancy complications.
-For example, scar tissue and adhesions that form on the fallopian tubes can lead to ectopic pregnancy (when the egg implants outside the uterus).
+For example, scar tissue and adhesions that form on the fallopian tubes can lead to an ectopic pregnancy (when the egg implants outside the uterus).
 In these cases, it is very important to terminate the pregnancy before the tubes rupture.
 Another example comes in the form of misshaping of the uterus due to associated adenomyosis scar tissue buildup and inflammation within the uterus.
 When this happens, patients often will have trouble maintaining a pregnancy.
 These are just a few of the ways that the reproductive anatomical changes experienced from endometriosis can lead to infertility.
-Therefore, it is important to consult a gynecological surgeon who can remove any of the scar tissue that causes these distortions, in order to reduce inflammation and increase one’s chances of pregnancy.
+Therefore, it is important to consult a gynecological surgeon who can remove any of the scar tissue that causes these distortions in order to reduce inflammation and increase one’s chances of pregnancy.

 What is meant by the term "Silent Endometriosis?"

-Silent Endometriosis refers to cases where patients with endometriosis are unsuccessful after multiple IVF treatments, but show no signs of endometriosis.
+Silent Endometriosis refers to cases where patients with endometriosis are unsuccessful after multiple IVF treatments but show no signs of endometriosis.
 Many of these endometriosis patients do not receive the treatment they deserve, as they show no signs of endometriosis and are thus not believed to have the disease.
-Nevertheless, they still continuously have multiple failed attempts with IVF treatments and are left undiagnosed for the cause of their infertility.
+Nevertheless, they continuously have multiple failed attempts with IVF treatments and are left undiagnosed for the cause of their infertility.
 This is why it is important to note that one of the symptoms of endometriosis is having no symptoms at all.
-Thus it is advised in cases of infertility where there are no signs of endometriosis, that patients should receive laparoscopic evaluation of the pelvic peritoneum and eliminate inflammation in order to ensure that they are not suffering from “silent endometriosis.”
+It it is advised in cases of infertility where there are no signs of endometriosis, that patients should receive laparoscopic evaluation of the pelvic peritoneum and eliminate inflammation in order to ensure that they are not suffering from “silent endometriosis.”